How to Get Equity Out of Your Home Without Refinancing

 If you need a large sum of money and you’re wondering how to get equity out of your home without refinancing, there are a few alternatives worth considering.

-You can tap your equity through a variety of methods, including home equity loans, home equity lines of credit, home equity investments, to name a few.
-You may be tempted by a cash-out refinance, but it isn’t the only option you have to leverage your home equity.
+You can tap your equity through a variety of methods, including home equity loans, home equity lines of credit, and home equity investments, to name a few.
+Although a cash-out refinance may tempt you, it’s not the only way to use your home equity.

 Here’s what you should know about pulling equity from your home without refinancing.